jolicode/seo-override/doc/symfony/available-blacklisters.md

 ## not_2xx

-The `not_2xx` blacklister refuses response whose status code is >= 300.
-It does not have option.
+The `not_2xx` blacklister refuses response whose status code is >= 300 or < 200.
+It does
+not have any option.
 You only need to register it:

 ```yaml
 seo_override: